yuekaizhang/dynamo/docs/guides/dynamo_deploy/dynamo_cloud.md

 3. **Expose Dynamo Cloud Externally**

 You must also expose the `dynamo-store` service within the namespace externally.
 This will be the endpoint the CLI uses to interface with Dynamo Cloud.
 You might setup an Ingress, use an `ExternalService` with Istio, or simply port-forward.
-In our docs, we refer to this externally available endpoint as `DYNAMO_SERVER`.
+In our docs, we refer to this externally available endpoint as `DYNAMO_CLOUD`.

 ## Next Steps